imgag/megSAP/doc/performance.md

 ### CMRG benchmark
 <!--- NA24385_32 / 24067LRa002_01 --->

-For genome sequening, we also performed the [CMRG benchmark](https://www.nature.com/articles/s41587-021-01158-1).
+For genome sequening, we also performed the [CMRG benchmark](https://www.nature.com/articles/s41587-021-01158-1) based on the NA24385/HG002 sample.

-The short-read WGS sample was processed with the Illumina TruSeq DNA PCR-Free kit and sequenced on NovaSeq X Plus using 159PE at 39x average depth.
+The short-read WGS sample was processed with the Illumina TruSeq DNA PCR-Free kit and sequenced on NovaSeq X Plus using 159PE at 39.5x average depth.
 The long-read WGS sample with the Oxford Nanopore Tech.
-Ligation Sequencing Kit V14 (SQK-LSK114) and sequenced at 40x average depth.
+Ligation Sequencing Kit V14 (SQK-LSK114) and sequenced at 40.5x average depth.

 All benchmarks were performed on GIAB high-confidence regions **with at least 15x coverage**.